Building a Multidomestic Strategy with Examples

 H&M store Source: H&M

-H&M implements a multi domestic strategy by adapting its products, stores, and marketing to meet local tastes.
-The brand’s clothing lines show fashion trends, while the pricing, campaigns, and store layouts are tailored to each market.
+H&M uses a multidomestic strategy by adapting their products, stores and marketing to local tastes.
+The brand’s clothing lines show fashion trends, the pricing, campaigns and store layout are customized for each market.

-H&M is able to create a global-local balance in the fashion industry by collaborating with local influencers, offering customized online experiences, and adopting sustainable practices.
+H&M can achieve global-local in the fashion industry by working with local influencers, offering customised online experiences and sustainable practices.

 Nestle